J0oR/Camagru/README.md

 # Camagru
 ###### Ecole 42 - Initial project of the web path

-A PHP project with the objective of creating an Instagram-like web application.
+A school project with the objective of creating an Instagram-like web application.
-Built with MVC architecture and PDO.
+Built with MVC architecture and PDO (Frameworks were not allowed).
-(Frameworks are not allowed)

 ## Getting Started